-Since I am now in my 30's, the way I see my future has changed.
-I no longer think about my life going from year-to-year, but more so 20 to 40 years from now.
+Now that I'm in my 30's, I no longer think about my life going from year-to-year, but more so 20 to 40 years from now.
 I hold a higher value on being prepared for the future and making myself knowledgeable and open to new innovations that are/will be available.
 One of the things I think about often is the future of nursing homes and how I am so determined to remain in my BOMB (definition: something very cool; good) HGTV inspired ranch-style home -- -- speaking it into existence.

 *Pause: there's a new term I just mentioned that you may not know.
 Aging in place is a person living in the residence of his/her choice, for as long as he/she can, as one ages.*

-The other day I came across an article in the Washington Post about a physician named Dr. Bill Thomas.
-He's looking to change the game of how we view aging, with hopes to normalize it.
-One of the ways he feels we can do this is based on a project he developed called the Eden Alternative.
+A great example of aging in place, is known as the Eden Alternative, which was founded by Dr. Bill Thomas.
 The name alone should instantly make you think of the Garden of Eden, at least that is his hope.
 At any rate, this is one of the many directions of where healthcare can go in the future and a reason why we can see it possible to age in place as we reach higher levels in this thing called life.

 With projects like The Eden Alternative, trans-generational designs and Home and Community based programs, we have 3 dope tools we can use that will help us with aging in place.
 What many families today may not realize is the benefits of a loved one being able to remain in his/her home.
 It is a place of comfort and familiarity.
 However, there may be times where one finds the need to downgrade or move in with a loved one, but even this is still better than having to move into a nursing home (my opinion).